Service Level Commitment

 Project Development Process

 Space renovations/remodels that involve construction are also deemed as "Non-routine Maintenance".
 All costs related to "Projects" will be absorbed by the requesting department.
-Projects are categorized as Minor (valued less than $929K) or Major Capital (valued greated than $929K).
+Projects are categorized as Minor (valued $1,103,000 and under) or Major Capital (valued greater than $1,103,000).

 Per Executive Order 672, Sonoma State University has been granted Delegation Authority to manage campus projects.
 Campus Planning, Design, and Construction (CPDC) follows a Building Permit Checklist that is compliant with California Building Code (Appendix W - CPDC Building Permit Checklist and Appendix X SSU Building Permit).